kumahq/kuma/docs/madr/decisions/011-mesh-traffic-route.md

 proxy side.
 When I send a request to a `MeshGateway`, the request reaches the `MeshGateway` proxy and _then_ gets routed, i.e. they're on the destination side.

+There are two different ways we can express a `MeshGateway` attachment given a unified `MeshHTTPRoute` resource.
+Either as `spec.targetRef` & `to.targetRef` and `from.targetRef` & `spec.targetRef`.

+An additional option is to instead have two differnet "top-level" policies that both point to a new resource `HTTPRouteRules`, which holds the routes as previously described.

 ##### `MeshGateway` as `to.targetRef`